 Download Project WET flyer with 2013 and 2014 workshop dates and registration form.

-Contact Kathy Machado to sign up for the next workshop.
+Contact Janet Hedley to sign up for the next workshop.

 The activities below are modifications and additions to the Project WET lessons presented in water district Project WETworkshops.
 The water district offers these workshops free to Santa Clara County educators several times a year.

 Below, the original Project WET activity and the page where it can be found are listed first, followed by a short description of the modifications or additions.
 (All files are in PDF format.)